 Many states, counties, and municipalities have also enacted anti-discrimination laws that often apply to every employer, no matter how small.
 Many of these statutes create additional protected classes, such as gays and lesbians, those who have received welfare, those who are married, the unmarried, and those who have children.

-Legal Help with a Discrimination Claim
+Get Professional Legal Help With Your Discrimination Claim